lhoffbeck/notes/RFC on my polaris RFC.md

 ```

 ### The Issue
-(stolen from @movermeyer's great polaris-react issue #4031)
+(stolen from @movermeyer's great [polaris-react issue #4031](https://github.com/Shopify/polaris-react/issues/4031))

 > Other languages use different pluralization forms depending on very complicated rules.
   Hard-coding [`singular` and `plural` as the options for `ResourceList`](https://polaris.shopify.com/components/lists-and-tables/resource-list#prop-resourceName:~:text=prominence-,resourceName) hard-codes the English pluralization rules, and means that it is incorrect for any language other than English.

 While we only handle 2 pluralization cases, the [Unicode CLDR rules](http://cldr.unicode.org/index/cldr-spec/plural-rules) give us 6 different cases we'd need to account for in order to handle this correctly for all locales.
 This [Pluralization for JavaScript](https://alistapart.com/article/pluralization-for-javascript/) article is a fantastic resource for further reading, but the relevant information for our case is:

 > CLDR defines up to six different plural forms.
-Each form is assigned a name: zero, one, two, few, many, or other.
+Each form is assigned a name: `zero`, `one`, `two`, `few`, `many`, or `other`.
 Not all locales need every form; remember, English only has two: one and other.
 The name of each form is based on its corresponding plural rule.
 Here is a CLDR example for the Polish language—a slightly altered version of our earlier counter rules:
 > - If the counter has the integer value of 1, use the plural form `one`.
 > - If the counter has a value that ends in 2–4, excluding 12–14, use the plural form `few`.
 > - If the counter is not 1 and has a value that ends in either 0 or 1, or the counter ends in 5–9, or the counter ends in 12–14, use the plural form `many`.